 Statens institutt for rusmiddelforskning (SIRUS; The Norwegian Institute for Alcohol and Drug Research, Oslo): Associate Scientist Priscilla Martinez and Scientific Director Thomas K. Greenfield are collaborating on developing a Norwegian registry-based project Parents drinking and outcomes in their children as young adults – substance use, mental health and unemployment whose leader is Dr. Ingunn Olea Lund at Statens institutt for rusmiddelforskning (SIRUS).

-World Health Organization Collaborating Centre on Alcohol Epidemiology and Injury: (Cheryl Cherpitel, Director; Jason Bond, Co-Director).
+World Health Organization Collaborating Centre on Alcohol Epidemiology and Injury: (Cheryl Cherpitel, Director).
 This Center works closely with the Pan American Health Organization (PAHO), especially Maristela Monteiro, ARG’s Center Scientific Advisory Board member, in the development and training for collaborative ER studies in a number of Caribbean, Central American and South American countries.
 The research continues to provide information on multinational injury outcomes related to drinking.

 Pan American Health Organization, Washington, DC: Cheryl Cherpitel, as Director of the World Health Organization Collaborating Centre on Alcohol Epidemiology and Injury, is continuing work with Maristela Monteiro in conducting emergency department studies on alcohol and injury throughout Central and South America and the Caribbean.

 Polish Institute of Psychiatry and Neurology, Warsaw, Poland: Cheryl Cherpitel is continuing her collaborations with Jacek Moskalewicz, building on an epidemiologic study in two EDs in Poland and a randomized clinical control trial of brief intervention in the ED, to now examining at the intractive effects of alcohol with drug use and risk of injury.